threekeytherapy/threekeytherapy.com/_workshops/bodytherapy.md

 **Location** - See [contact me](/contact)

-**What to Wear** - Treatments involve massage techniques, and the nervous system responds best to direct skin contact.
+**What to Wear** - Body therapy involves touch.
-For this reason, treatments are most effective with minimal clothing.
+Treatments are most effective with thin and minimal clothing.
 I recommend wearing non-revealing underwear and a sports bra.
-If you are not comfortable with this, it is of course possible to receive a treatment with clothing.
+If you are not comfortable with this, it is also possible to receive a treatment with clothing.